333fred/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 s2 = null; // This will warn, because the type of s2 is string, not string?
 ```

-The declared nullability of `s1` is `MaybeNull`, even though it is being initialized with a non null value.
+The declared nullability of `s1` is `MayBeNull`, even though it is being initialized with a non-null value.
 However, because of the flow state of `s1` is `NotNull`, we will infer the declared nullability of `s2` to be `NotNull` as well.

 Declared nullability can be retreived from the declaration symbol (e.g. `IFieldSymbol`, `IMethodSymbol`, etc.).

 ### Flow State

-When the nullable feature is enabled, Roslyn will track the flow state of expressions throughout a method, regardless of what the variable was declared as. `SemanticModel` can be used to request flow state information for individual expressions or sub-expressions through the `GetTypeInfo` APIs.
+When the nullable feature is enabled, Roslyn will track the flow state of expressions throughout a method, regardless of what the variable was declared as.
+`SemanticModel` can be used to request flow state information for individual expressions or sub-expressions through the `GetTypeInfo` APIs.
 The `TypeInfo` struct will be augmented with `Nullability` and `ConvertedNullability` information, similar to how it currently has `Type` and `ConvertedType`.
-Nullability of symbols at a location can be retrieved through the `GetSymbolInfo` API: if the expression successfully resolved to a single symbol, the `Symbol` property will have nullability calculated. `CandidateSymbols` will not have calculated nullabilities, as we cannot run nullable analysis on code that has failed overload resolution.
+Nullability of symbols at a location can be retrieved through the `GetSymbolInfo` API: if the expression successfully resolved to a single symbol, the `Symbol` property will have nullability calculated.
+`CandidateSymbols` will not have calculated nullabilities, as we cannot run nullable analysis on code that has failed overload resolution.

-### `GetSingleStatementSemanticModel`
+### `GetSemanticModel(bool skipNullabilityInformation)`

 This API proposal changes the way `SemanticModel` calls behave by default.
 Currently, if semantic information is requested for a `SyntaxNode`, we make an effort to bind as little as possible to provide semantic information about that statement, usually a single statement.
 However, if that semantic information will include `Nullability`, we must bind all statements that come before that statement and run nullability analysis up to and including that statement.
 We believe that this change will be ok for most scenarios, as things such as colorization and analyzers are already running in the background near-constantly, binding pretty much everything on screen and in the file anyway.
-There are a few specific scenarios that will be perf-sensitive, and `GetSingleStatementSemanticModel()` will be provided for these.
+There are a few specific scenarios that will be perf-sensitive, and an overload for `GetSemanticModel()` that skips nullability information will be provided for these.
 It will share an initial-binding `BoundNode` cache with the standard semantic model, so it will get the benefits if something else with the same semantic model requests information, as it would have today.

 ## New APIs